Exo-Planetry/Cosmos_web/README.md

 ## Introduction

-This project is a Flask web application that allows users to [provide a brief overview of what your application does].
+This project is a Flask web application that allows users to fill in the inputs and check whether the planet is habitable or not.

 ## Installation